simmi30/lnd1/docs/psbt.md

 PSBT funding initiated with peer 03db1e56e5f76bc4018cf6f03d1bb98a7ae96e3f18535e929034f85e7f1ca2b8ac.
 Please create a PSBT that sends 0.01234567 BTC (1234567 satoshi) to the funding address bcrt1qh33ghvgjj3ef625nl9jxz6nnrz2z9e65vsdey7w5msrklgr6rc0sv0s08q.

-Example with bitcoind:
+Example with brocoind:
-        bitcoin-cli walletcreatefundedpsbt [] '[{"bcrt1qh33ghvgjj3ef625nl9jxz6nnrz2z9e65vsdey7w5msrklgr6rc0sv0s08q":0.01234567}]'
+        brocoin-cli walletcreatefundedpsbt [] '[{"bcrt1qh33ghvgjj3ef625nl9jxz6nnrz2z9e65vsdey7w5msrklgr6rc0sv0s08q":0.01234567}]'

-Or if you are using a wallet that can fund a PSBT directly (currently not possible with bitcoind), you can use this PSBT that contains the same address and amount: cHNidP8BADUCAAAAAAGH1hIAAAAAACIAILxii7ESlHKdKpP5ZGFqcxiUIudUZBuSedTcB2+geh4fAAAAAAAA
+Or if you are using a wallet that can fund a PSBT directly (currently not possible with brocoind), you can use this PSBT that contains the same address and amount: cHNidP8BADUCAAAAAAGH1hIAAAAAACIAILxii7ESlHKdKpP5ZGFqcxiUIudUZBuSedTcB2+geh4fAAAAAAAA

 Paste the funded PSBT here to continue the funding flow.